 A layer of aggregate base is typically used underneath the concrete curbs around the pavement areas.
 This layer of aggregate base underneath the concrete curb is conducive to the infiltration of surface water into the pavement areas.
 Water infiltration into the subgrade and / or base layer can result in "alligator type" cracks especially when accompanied by construction traffic.
 Increased moisture content of the pavement sections will significantly impact its support characteristics.
-Moisture penetration into pavement layers can be reduced by (a) penetrating the concrete curbs at least three inches into the native clays soils, (b) installing French Drains on the outside of the curbs, or (c) installing a moisture barrier such as a trench filled with bentonite or flowable fill.
+Moisture penetration into the native clays soils, (b) installing French Drains on the outside of the curbs, or (c) installing a moisture barrier such as a trench filled with bentonite or flowable fill.
 Alligator type cracks are also caused by weak / soft pockets within the pavement layers.
 Thoroughly proof rolling the subgrade and base layers will help identify the soft softs and densify as needed.